aws/aws-dotnet-extensions-configuration/README.md

 }
 ```

 Second possibility is to pull configuration from AppConfig.
-You can easily add this functionality by adding 1 line of code:
+You can easily add this functionality by adding 1 line of code.

 ```csharp
 public class Program